Home | For Faculty | Help | About | Webmaster

 Seminar in Cultural Studies

-Victoria E. Johnson teaches courses and conducts scholarly research on topics related to: Broadcast media theory, history and historiography; social and critical history of U.S. television and popular film; cultural studies; race, geography and popular media; popular music and scoring in film and television; sport culture; branding and identity; entertainment law and the construction of celebrity as property; media policy and rural access to communication technology.
+Victoria E. Johnson teaches courses and conducts scholarly research on topics related to: Broadcast media theory, history and historiography; social and critical history of U.S. television and popular film; Sports media, culture, and sports' built-environment; cultural studies; race, geography and popular media; media policy, law, and rural access to communication technology.

-She has published several articles regarding the politics of place, race, and popular music in anthologies and journals including The Revolution Wasn’t Televised: Sixties Television and Social Conflict, Spike Lee’s 'Do the Right Thing', Film Quarterly, The Velvet Light Trap, Continuum: Journal of Media and Cultural Studies, and online at In Media Res.
-Her book, Heartland TV: Prime Time Television and the Struggle for U.S. Identity, examines the imagination of the American midwest as symbolic Heartland in critical moments in prime-time television and U.S. social history.
+She has published articles regarding the politics of place, race, and popular music in anthologies and journals including The Revolution Wasn’t Televised: Sixties Television and Social Conflict, Spike Lee’s 'Do the Right Thing', Film Quarterly, The Velvet Light Trap, Continuum: Journal of Media and Cultural Studies, and online at In Media Res.
+Her work on sports and the media industries has appeared in collections and journals including How to Watch Television: Media Criticism in Practice, Media Industries: History, Theory, and Method, and Journal of Popular Film & Television.
+Heartland TV: Prime Time Television and the Struggle for U.S. Identity, examines the imagination of the American midwest as symbolic Heartland in critical moments in prime-time television and U.S. social history and was awarded the Katherine Singer Kovacs Book Prize by the Society for Cinema and Media Studies (2009).
+Sports TV(2021) offers a critical and historical examination of sports TV in the United States, focusing on business practices, formal properties, and social, cultural, and political meanings of the medium.
+Victoria is currently working on book projects and articles that examine the "videogame-graphic" aesthetics of contemporary sports TV, and on sports' built-environment as a key television-era driver of campaigns for urban "renewal" and redevelopment and "experience economy" tourism, particularly in the United States' "Rust Belt."
+With Travis Vogan she is co-editor of the University of Illinois Press book series, Studies in Sports Media

 Books